MooersLab/latextips/README.md

 I export the PowerPoint slide as a PDF and import this into the top 4/5 of the beamer poster.
 I place all text below this image in the bottom 1/5 of the poster.

-Most posters have way too much text.
+Most posters have too much text.
-Nobody reads most of the text on most posters because there is too much text and because it is too hard to concentrate in the roar of a poster session.
+Nobody reads most of the text on most posters because there is too much text and it is too hard to concentrate in the roar of a poster session.
 The text largely fails to ever serve its intended role.
-The results, such as images, plots, and tables, are far more important.
+The results, such as images, plots, and tables, are more important.
 The poster is not a scientific paper; it is just a prop for a conversation.

 The scientific paper has been around for 500 years.